ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 ---
-title: 'We won't solve climate change - and this is ok'
+title: "We won't solve climate change - and this is ok"
 date: 2018-09-28
 categories:
   - Energy